WHahn664/ProjectPenney1/README.md

 Steps to analyze the probabilities:

-1. Download all the files in the 'src' folder.
+1. Download all the files in the 'src/' folder.
 Or just the ProjectPenney1.ipynb if you want to run it in one file.
 2. Use the code in test.py to run the 100,000 simulations of Penney's game and to test the visualizations of those results.
 If using the ipynb file, run each block of code to get the desired results.